Part of: Period support — partner's pillar guide

 What she actually wants (the real list)

 Now forget everything you just read for a moment.
-Because here's the truth that no nutritional guide will tell you: what she wants during her period is whatever she wants during her period.
-And your job is not to optimise her diet — it's to make her feel looked after.
+No nutritional guide will tell you this: what she wants during her period is whatever she wants during her period.
+And your job is not to optimise her diet, it's to make her feel looked after.

 For some women, that's a green smoothie and a piece of salmon.
 For others, it's a large Domino's with extra cheese, a Dairy Milk bar, and a bag of Haribo.
 For most, it varies month to month, day to day, hour to hour.